Eugenio López Alonso: Fundación Jumex

 Fundación Jumex Arte Contemporáneo was formally established on March 3, 2001 to foster the production and discussion of contemporary art.
 It accomplishes this through the Colección Jumex, its art collection, and Museo Jumex, a site for the exhibition and activation of contemporary art.
 Fundación Jumex furthers its mission through complementary programs: development, directed at supporting contemporary art practice and independent projects; and education, committed to helping visitors understand and appreciate contemporary art.

 Colección Jumex

 Colección Jumex, considered one of the most important art collections in Latin America, includes works by Mexican and international artists like Andy Warhol, Alexander Calder, Roni Horn, Louise Bourgeois, Cy Twombly, Gabriel Orozco, Damián Ortega, Minerva Cuevas, Julieta Aranda, Abraham Cruzvillegas, John Baldessari, Urs Fischer, Jeff Koons, Marcel Duchamp, Gego, and Francis Alÿs among many others.

 Museo Jumex

 Museo Jumex opened in November 2013 as an institution devoted to contemporary art.
 It is located in Mexico City in the Polanco area.
 Through its exhibitions and public programs, it aspires to become a relevant institution in the field of art by producing and co-producing exhibitions and research, as well as familiarizing the audiences with the concepts and contexts of contemporary art.

-Museo Jumex was the first building in Latin America designed by the British architect David Chipperfield.
-It is considered the preeemininet art collection of Latin America.
+Museo Jumex was the first building in Latin America designed by the Pritzker Architecture Prize-winning British architect David Chipperfield.
+It is considered the preeminent art collection of Latin America.